walidamriou/OpenBlogApp/README.md

 * We get the data (posts) by HTTP request, to make the url that use in HTTP request we use: https://developers.google.com/blogger/docs/3.0/reference/posts/list#try-it

+* we fetch or get the data from the internet (from the blog) by use this method: https://flutter.dev/docs/cookbook/networking/fetch-data
+this method helps us to the data from the url that made it by the method in the last note.